wichtounet/sudoku_dataset/README.rst

 Format
 ------

-The format of the dataset is really straightforward.
+The format of the dataset should be straightforward.
 For each imageX.jpg file, there is imageX.dat file contains the metadata for this file.
 Here is an example of such a file:

 ::